In One Basket: What COVID-19 has revealed about our increasing dependency

 In Notes on Virginia, he weighed increasing manufacturing in America and decided, against the “political economists of Europe,” that America should remain agrarian.
 Jefferson did not believe that the political economists of Europe (Adam Smith among them) were wrong about the economic results of increased manufacturing.
 Indeed, he assented to manufacturing’s economic benefits.
 Jefferson thought the way of life farming provided far outstripped the economic benefit manufacturing provided.

-Jefferson thought that this peculiar deposit of genuine virtue important for more than the individual.
-He thought the continuance of America as a free and just people hinged on their connection with the land.
+Jefferson thought that this peculiar deposit of genuine virtue important enough to outweigh the benefits of manufacturing.
+Understandably so- for he thought the continuance of America as a free and just people hinged on their connection with the land.

-Then, in a phrase which might be expected from the drafter of the Declaration of Independence, he states that [d]ependance begets subservience and venality, suffocates the germ of virtue, and prepares fit tools for the designs of ambition.
+Then, in a phrase which we might expect from the drafter of the Declaration of Independence, he states that [d]ependance begets subservience and venality, suffocates the germ of virtue, and prepares fit tools for the designs of ambition.

 Jefferson, along with the rest of the founders, believed that it was “the manners and spirit of a people which preserve a republic in vigour.”
 Because of this, he maintained that the loss America would incur by remaining agrarian (and thus individually independent) would “be made up in happiness and permanence of government.”